rjurado01/as_json_representations_benchmarks/README.md

-This project contains a simple ruby benchmark script to campare performance of `as_json_representation` gem with other serialization gems.
+This project contains a simple ruby benchmark script to compare performance of `as_json_representation` gem with other serialization gems.

 #### Output